-The positive budget to actual sales tax revenue variance stems from strong performance in construction contracting (81% above budget), communications/utilities (18% above budget), real estate, rental, & leasing activity (12% above budget), and restaurant/bar performance (11% above budget).
+The positive budget-to-actual sales tax revenue variance stems from strong performance in construction contracting (68% above budget), real estate, rental & leasing (14% above budget), and restaurant/bar performance (13% above budget).
 Note: Year-by-year trend analysis for Retail and Construction categories are in the appendix of this report.

-Town of Queen Creek sales tax collections are positively impacted by the high incomes of town households.
+Town of Queen Creek sales tax collections are positively impacted by the high incomes of Town households.
 Per the 2016 American Communities Supplemental Survey data provided by the US Census, Queen Creek's median household income of \$95,712 is the highest in the region for full-service cities and towns.
-Additionally, taxable spending from an estimated 100K+ population from Eastmark masterplanned community (Mesa) and unincorporated San Tan Valley has a significant impact on the Town's sales tax revenues.
-A recent study from Elliot Pollack & Company estimates that as of FY 17-18, about 37% of sales tax collections in the retail category and about 46% in the restaurant and bar category are from non-QC resident spending in the Town.
+Additionally, taxable spending from an estimated 100K+ population from Eastmark master-planned community (Mesa) and unincorporated San Tan Valley has a significant impact on the Town's sales tax revenues.
+A recent study from Elliot Pollack & Company estimates that as of FY 17-18, about 37% of sales tax collections in the retail category and about 46% in the restaurant and bar category are from non-Queen Creek resident spending in the Town.